theodoremoreland/OrderDashboard/README.md

 ## Transforming data

-A Python program that transforms that data created from the aforementioned web scraping script into a simpler format.
-Also includes feature for masking/alternating data and saving given alterations to a special JSON file.
+A Python program that transforms that data created from the aforementioned web scraping script into a more useable format.

 ## Video